 Monday, November 14 Shiraz, “the oldest sample of wine in the world”

-Poet Fatema Keshavarz reaches deep in time to she lift up the beauty Shiraz, her home city in Iran.
+Poet Fatema Keshavarz reaches deep in time so she can lift up the beauty of Shiraz, her home city in Iran.
 Shiraz has lived as a center for art and beauty for c.
 4000 years.
 Wikipedia tells me that “The oldest sample of wine in the world, dating to approximately 7,000 years ago, was discovered on clay jars recovered outside of Shiraz.”
-Detroit is only 313 years old and the United States a lot younger than that, but in these days of terrified immigrants and their children, of taunts boiling up from decades of grinding working class peoples’ losses, the poet’s praise of her ancient home town in Iran, another home place of the resonant beauty and raw nerves offers stillness and courage to celebrate the simple beauty of a glass of good wine.
+Detroit is only 319 years old and the United States a lot younger than that, but in these days of terrified immigrants and their children, of taunts boiling up from decades of grinding working class peoples’ losses, the poet’s praise of her ancient home town in Iran, another home place of the resonant beauty and raw nerves offers stillness and courage to celebrate the simple beauty of a glass of good wine.